-Eliminate outages and opportunity cost.
-Any single point of failure or bottleneck can spell disaster for an online business by compromising employee productivity, risk losing revenue – on average $5,600/min – and customers, force you to pay SLA-based penalties, and severely damage your brand.
+Eliminate outages and opportunity costs.
+Any single point of failure or bottleneck can spell disaster for an online business by compromising employee productivity, risk losing revenue – on average $5,600/min – and customers, forcing you to pay SLA-based penalties, and severely damaging your brand.

 Avoid page load or content errors.
 Page and content errors decrease a user’s perceived value of your site, as well as their own perception that they are capable of completing a task on your site.
 Ensure that you diligently monitor for and eliminate any content or server errors.

 Go the last mile.
 Optimizing for efficiency isn’t just important for speed.
 Delivering less content and performing fewer round trips to assemble a mobile or desktop web page enables you to overcome shaky internet connections or frequently lost connectivity challenges to maximize mobility for your users and ensure that you capitalize on the booming mobile market.

 5. Deliver content “Just In Time”